trsdln/splashicon-generator/README.md

 # splashicon-generator

 Automatic icon and splash screen resizing for PhoneGap.
-Create an icon in the root folder of your PhoneGap project and use ```icon.png``` and a ```splash.png``` to automatically resize and copy it for all the platforms your project supports (currenty works with iOS and Android).
+Create an icon in the root folder of your PhoneGap project and use ```icon.png``` and a ```splash.png``` to automatically resize and copy it for all the platforms your project supports (currently works with iOS, Android and Windows Phone 8).

 ### Installation